DarkThemeHub/GoogleDarkTheme/README.md

 * Setting background to white for elements that already sit on white background.
 Which breaks this theme every time the css name usage changes and my overrides no longer are applied.
 * Multi level white background setting for the same element.

 It would be so much easier to use javascript to override programatically.
-Though i dont see myself providing that solution as it already exists. https://nighteye.app/
+Though i dont see myself providing that solution as it already exists.

+### Google just released their own dark theme on 10/02/2021

 <hr>